rvsrnvsn/ICML2019/README.md

 + Runner-up for ICML 2019 Best Paper Award
 + Intrinsic motivation for deep RL is still an unsolved problem
-  - Curiousity, empowerment, etc.
+  - Curiosity, empowerment, etc.
 + Social learning is incredibly important
   - Social learning theory and ties to cultural evolution
   - How to let agents learn socially from other agents in multi-agent setting?
 + Give agents intrinsic social motivation for having causal influence on other agents' actions
   - Don't need to observe other agents' reward
-  - Intution is that this is equivalent to rewarding mutual information between agents' actions
+  - Intuition is that this is equivalent to rewarding mutual information between agents' actions
 + Influence is via prediction of others' actions, which allows for computation of counterfactual actions
-  - Sample counterfactal actions, then marginalize out causal influence of agent A on agent B
+  - Sample counterfactual actions, then marginalize out causal influence of agent A on agent B
   - In expectation, this influence is the mutual information between agents' actions (novel form of social empowerment)
 + One issue is that influence doesn't necessarily have to be _positive_
   - Tested this in sequential social dilemmas (SSDs)
   - Cooperation is hard, but adding in influence reward helps achieve better collective rewards--but why?
     * Influence leads to emergent communication (for example in river cleanup environment)
 + Training communication via influence
-  - Cheap talk between self-intersted agents doesn't work, but adding in influence reward helps
+  - Cheap talk between self-interested agents doesn't work, but adding in influence reward helps
   - Being influenced gets you a higher individual reward (i.e., useful information being communicated)
   - Communication appears to be about what the agent is doing in the environment, but still more work to be done to see what protocol these agents are learning
 + Conclusions
   - Whether action-action influence is prosocial depends on the environment
     * For self-interested agents communication may be the cheapest way to influence
-  - Influence on self-intersted agents via cheap talk communication must benefit the listener (for agents interacting repeatedly)
+  - Influence on self-interested agents via cheap talk communication must benefit the listener (for agents interacting repeatedly)
   - Social influence is a unified methods for promoting coordination and communication in multi-agent settings
   - Learn socially, train independently: does not require access to other agent's rewards or a centralized controller

 ### Imitating Latent Policies from Observation
-_Ashley Edwards · Himanshu Sahni · Yannick Schroecker · Charles Isbell_
+_Ashley Edwards, Himanshu Sahni, Yannick Schroecker, Charles Isbell_

 + Imitation learning enables learning from state sequences (e.g., learning from videos)
   - Typical approaches need extensive interactions with environment, but humans can learn policies just by watching